unfoldtoolbox/UnfoldSim.jl/docs/src/developer_docs.md

 ```

 !!! tip "Running single tests"
-    Instead fo running all tests, you can also run the `test/setup.jl` to load all required packages, and subsequently run single tests manually either by `include("test/my_test.jl")` or by opening the file and running the specific test block you want to run.
+    Instead of running all tests, you can also run the `test/setup.jl` to load all required packages, and subsequently run single tests manually either by `include("test/my_test.jl")` or by opening the file and running the specific test block you want to run.

 ## Documentation

 Documentation is key to maintaining a codebase that is easy to understand and extend.
-Whether it's comments in the code, docstrings, or tutorials, when writing documentation, think about your future self or the next person reading the code or using your functions.
+Whether it is comments in the code, docstrings, or tutorials, when writing documentation,
+ think about your future self or the next person reading the code or using your functions.

 ### Building and viewing the documentation locally

-We recommend using [LiveServer](https://github.com/JuliaDocs/LiveServer.jl) to build and preview the documentation locally.
+We recommend using [LiveServer.jl](https://github.com/JuliaDocs/LiveServer.jl) to build and preview the documentation locally.
 To simplify this process we created the `docs/run_liveserver.jl` script.

 Please follow these steps: